OpenClaw

 Provider Types

-OpenClaw exposes four provider types, each targeting a different gateway API surface:
+OpenClaw exposes five provider types, each targeting a different gateway API surface:

 | Provider | Format | API | Use Case |